EPAENERGYSTAR/epathermostat/docs/tutorial.rst

     $ pip install thermostat --upgrade

 The command above will update dependencies as well.
-If you wish to skip this, use the :code:`--no-deps` flag:
+If you wish to skip updating dependencies, use the :code:`--no-deps` flag:

 .. code-block:: bash